Menu

 Fun word searches, crosswords and more all based on Year 5 and 6 spelling words which you should know by the end of Year 6 (as well as the Year 3 and 4 of course)

-This term, the children will be continuing their theme park project.
-This project enables Year 6 to develop and run their own theme park business successfully.
-It includes not only a huge wealth of calculating, percentages and scale drawing skills but it also gives the children an opportunity to develop their group-work and leadership skills as they are given the chance to run particular roles within their group.
+After SATs this term, the children will have the opportunity to work in groups to design their own theme park.
+This project enables Year 6 to develop and run a theme park business successfully.
+It includes not only lots of calculating, percentages and scale drawing skills but it also gives the children an opportunity to develop their group-work and leadership skills as they are given the chance to run particular roles within their group.

-After this project finishes, the children will turn these skills to their own enterprising project and will also complete a transition unit on Spirals which incorporates algebra.
+After this, the children will turn these skills to their own enterprising project ready for business enterprise day and will also complete a transition unit on Spirals which incorporates algebra.

 It is so important that Year 6 children keep their maths skills honed in readiness for secondary school this term.
 We will be working hard to ensure that all children are secure in their times table knowledge before they move up and also that they feel confident in their maths abilities and are willing to problem solve and make mistakes.